peterlamar/networking-examples/README.md

 # network-performance-tools
 Documentation on network tools useful for quick performance analysis by ordinary developers.
 These tools are for diagnosising netowrk issues between two servers that you suspect there may be a problem at.

+Throughput tools - i.e. how much data can get there and does any of it get lost?

 1. [iperf3](#iperf3)
 2. [dd Netcat](#dd-Netcat)